 Most cookbooks focus on what's new, but not all of them.
 And there are definitely some advantages to looking back.
 These books are all about American cooking, but each takes a closer look at our culinary history and regional differences.

+Inside the California Food Revolution is an amazing book that details the "thirty years that changed our culinary consciousness."
+It WAS a revolution that took place in California, but truly the effects were felt all across the country.
+Joyce Goldstein was there, a successful restaurateur and chef as well as food writer and so her connections and knowledge of the time make this book really stand out.
+She tells the stories of the people who shaped what and how we eat in the crucial era from 1970 until 2000.
+Her admiration for the pioneers of the time comes through and her engaging style make this a must read.
+No recipes are in the book, but a number of menus that help document the time.
 A Century of Restaurants is another definite "keeper" because it combines food, history and travel.
 It must have been a very enjoyable book to research and write, because it catalogues stories and recipes from one hundred of America's most historic and successful restaurants.
 It's just good fun to look up iconic restaurants and read about them and see a recipe.
 For California the book includes Philippe the Original in Los Angeles, Duarte's Tavern in Pescadero.
 The Tadich Grill in San Francisco and Fenton's Creamery in Oakland.
 If you are planning a trip, it's a perfect book to reference before you go.
 Some of my favorite old time places are here such as Durgin Park and The Union Oyster House in Boston, Commander's Palace in New Orleans and Ferrara in New York.
 It's wonderfully researched and well written.

 The Way We Ate calls upon one hundred chefs and food writers to share recipes they associate with a specific year or in some cases decade in American cooking, between 1900 until 2000.
 The connection of the recipe to the year may seem like a stretch but you can't argue with the results.
 You will want to try Michael White's Polenta con Ragu di Salsiccia or Ben Polinger's Raspberry-Cured Salmon with Salmon Tartare, Ginger and Meyer Lemon.
 I was a little dismayed at what seems like recipes only from New York based chefs and food writers.
-It would have been nice to have seen more contributors from beyond the 212 area code.
+It would have been nice to have seen more contributors from beyond the 212 area code..jpg)

 Hiç yorum yok: